 What Is Chemo Brain?

 Anyone going through cancer treatment knows that the side effects are one of the worst things about having cancer.
 It’s something you can’t escape and often have no control over.
 While everyone may experience different side effects and reactions to chemo, at the end of the day we all know chemo is an overall unpleasant experience.
-Surprisingly before having cancer, I actually didn’t know much about the side effects of chemo.
+Surprisingly before having cancer, I actually didn’t know much about the side effects or what to expect for chemo.
 I suppose it’s like most things in life, people rarely know the nature of something so devastating unless they have experienced it themselves, either directly or indirectly.

 One of the very real effects I was unaware of was “chemo brain.”
 Also known as chemo fog, cancer-related cognitive impairment, or cognitive dysfunction, chemo brain is where cancer patients experience the following: